kubedb/docs/docs/guides/ignite/reconfigure-tls/reconfigure-tls.md

 secret/ignite-ca created
 ```

-Now, Let's create an `Issuer` using the `mongo-ca` secret that we have just created.
+Now, Let's create an `Issuer` using the `ignite-ca` secret that we have just created.
 The `YAML` file looks like this:

 ```yaml
 apiVersion: cert-manager.io/v1